mitar/meteor-issue-3194/old/README2.md

     </div><!-- /.modal -->
 </template>
 ```
-Notice that the form model must contain the `UI.contentBlock` line with the proper fields, judt copy it as it is.
+Notice that the form model must contain the `UI.contentBlock` line with the proper fields, so just copy it as shown.

 Register your form model:
 ```javascript